Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: REMS Modeling Method

+\begin{defi}[Sampled Kernels] For a finite subset~\mbox{$\tilde{\Omega}\subset \Omega$} we define the sampled kernels as the following functions:

 \end{defi} \begin{rem} Bucci and Franceschetti demonstrated in~\cite[Sec.~2-4]{bucci_franceschetti_on_the_spatial_bandwidth_of_scattered_fields} that the electric fields in the far-field region scattered by a spatially bounded object can be described by almost space-bandlimited functions.

-Motivated by this result, we assume that for each REMS, one can arbitrarily well represent the kernels~$\vect{s}_{\up{R}_\up{FR}}$,~$\vect{s}_{\up{R}_\up{RF}}$, and~$\mat{S}_{\up{R}_\up{FF}}$ using the sampled kernels in~\fref{defi:sampled_kernels}. \end{rem} The following paragraphs are organized such that each discusses how to obtain the model parameters associated with one of the four operators that constitute~$\oper{S}_\up{R}$ in~\fref{eq:matrix_SF}.
+Motivated by this result, we assume that for each REMS, the kernels~$\vect{s}_{\up{R}_\up{FR}}$,~$\vect{s}_{\up{R}_\up{RF}}$, and~$\mat{S}_{\up{R}_\up{FF}}$ can be efficiently represented to an arbitrary degree of accuracy using the sampled kernels introduced in~\fref{defi:sampled_kernels}. \end{rem} The following paragraphs are organized such that each discusses how to obtain the model parameters associated with one of the four operators that constitute~$\oper{S}_\up{R}$ in~\fref{eq:matrix_SF}.